sonicsleuth/mvc-framework-php/README.md

 ## Documentation

-## Introduction
+## Preface

-In object-oriented programming development, model-view-controller (MVC) is the name of a methodology or design pattern for successfully and efficiently relating the user interface to underlying data models.
+A model-view-controller (MVC) framework is a design pattern for successfully and efficiently relating the user interface to underlying data models.

 The MVC pattern has been heralded by many developers as a useful pattern for the reuse of object code and a pattern that allows them to significantly reduce the time it takes to develop applications with user interfaces.